buger/jsonparser/README.md

 | buger/jsonparser | **193601** | **120** | **32** |

 Same patterns as at medium test.
 Both `ffjson` and `jsonparser` have own parsing code, and not depend on `encoding/json` or `interface{}`, thats one of the reasons why it so fast.

-#### Conclusion

-`jsonparser` is obvious winner, especially at memory allocation.
-`ffjson` goes next and looks really great, especially considering that it is almost drop-in replacement for `encoding/json`.